CristobalSalazar/s3ul/README.md

 ### Profiles
 You may omit the access key and secret key parameters if you already have your credentials stored in `HOME/.aws/credentials`

-s3ul will look for a profile with the name s3x if it doesn't find it it will use the profile named default.
+s3ul will look for a profile with the name s3x.
+If it doesn't find it it will use the profile named default.

 ```bash
 [s3x]